grommet/grommet/.github/ai-instructions/architecture.md

 When scaffolding new components or modifying the architecture of Grommet components, AI tools must adhere to these rules:

+### 0. Core Grommet Principles

+Before writing any code, keep these foundational Grommet principles in mind:

+- **Start Simple:** Build the minimum viable API first.
+Introduce new props, variants, and behaviors only when driven by real, demonstrated requirements.
+Avoid speculative generalization.
+- **Backwards Compatibility:** Never remove or rename a public prop without a deprecation strategy.
+Changing default behavior is a breaking change.
+Always introduce new features in a non-breaking way.
+- **Composition over Configuration:** Prefer composing small, focused components over building large monolithic ones with many configuration props.

 ### 1. File & Directory Structure

 When a new component is generated, construct it following Grommet's standard layout.
 Child and subcomponents must be implemented as peers in their own directories, not nested (e.g., `CardBody` is a sibling of `Card`).
 Typical file structure: